Kanaisabhi/PlayerTracker-Cvision_project/readme.md

 # Player Re-Identification in Sports Footage

-This project is a submission for the AI Internship Assignment by **Liat.ai**.
+This project is a test or real world CV application.
 The objective is to track football players in a video and consistently assign the same ID to each player, even when they leave and re-enter the frame.

 ---

 ## 📊 Project Description

-We implemented a re-identification and tracking pipeline using:
+I implemented a re-identification and tracking pipeline using:

 - YOLOv8 for object (player) detection
 - Color clustering (KMeans) for jersey identification